"It's All An Adventure"

 LOCAL GUIDE / CO-HOST: We will see a different guide/co-host in each location.
 In Finland our co-host is Samuel Arnio, a young Finn who lives and works in the high tech and entertainment business in Helsinki, Finland.
 He is a certified sweat fanatic.
 Recently he made a weekend trip to Berlin with friends and squeezed in 16 sweat sessions at 16 different saunas!

 In Russia our host is Anna Artemyeva, whose banya blog, NUDE, reaches thousands of banya enthusiasts all over the world, and who probably knows more about the St. Petersburg banya scene that anyone.
-Other c0-hosts for other locations TBD.

 FINLAND – Finnish Sauna

 RUSSIA – Bania

 CENTRAL EUROPE -- Sauna Aufguss (Infusion)

 JAPAN – Mushi-Buro

 We travel to an exotic, amazing, or historically profound sweat in a foreign land and meet the characters who run it and those who use it.
 We are privy to his or her reactions (good/bad/happy/sad).
 We’re flying, driving, biking, training, hiking, exploring, eating, and sweating… meeting people along the way.
 It’s a journey… never quite satisfied, we keep searching for the perfect sweat.